mtlynch/mtlynch.io/_posts/2017-08-06-sia-nextcloud.md

 This is the Dockerfile for Sia.
 It creates a Docker container starting from the barebones Debian Jessie build of Linux.
 It then downloads the latest release of Sia (which is 1.3.0 as of this writing), unzips it, and runs `siad`, the Sia server daemon.
 The `--modules gctwr` flag loads only the Sia modules you need for renting Sia storage.
 The `--sia-directory /mnt/sia-data` flag ensures that Sia uses the persistent volume specified in `docker-compose.yml`.

 The confusing part of this Dockerfile is the presence of `socat` and the `--api-addr localhost:8000` flag.
 [Despite my best efforts](https://github.com/NebulousLabs/Sia/issues/1386), the Sia developers refuse to allow `siad` to bind to non-localhost ports, even though this breaks Docker scenarios.
-As a workaround, this tutorial configures Sia to bind to `localhost:8000`.
-The `socat` then binds to the non-localhost 9980 port and forward traffic to `localhost:8000`.
+As a workaround, this tutorial configures Sia to bind to `localhost:8000`. `socat` then binds to the non-localhost 9980 port and forward traffic to `localhost:8000`.
 It's a bit clunky, but it works.

 ### Dockerfile.nextcloud